cnoe-io/plugin-scaffolder-actions/README.md

 | createKubernetesApply  | `cnoe:kubernetes:apply`  | Apply Kubernetes manifest to a template                            | [k8s-apply](src/actions/k8s-apply.ts) |
 | createVerifyDependency | `cnoe:verify:dependency` | Verify resource dependencies for CNOE                              | [verify](src/actions/verify.ts)      |
 | createSanitizeResource | `cnoe:utils:sanitize`    | Sanitize resources (remove empty fields) before further processing | [sanitize](src/actions/sanitize.ts)  |

+For more detailed information about these actions, go to `/create/actions` endpoint of your Backstage instance after installing these actions.
+If you are running this locally, the endpoint should be `http://localhost:3000/create/actions`